If you have any questions regarding library policies, please contact the Associate Dean for Library Affairs.

 - Overdue ILL books accrue a fine of $1 per book per day.

-- Students will be notified if the library is unable to supply the requested material.**
+- Patrons will be notified if the library is unable to supply the requested material.

-Please do not bring food or drinks into the library.
+Please do not bring food into the library.
+Drinks are permitted if they are in a covered, spill-proof container.

 Students may listen to music from their computers or from personal music devices only if earphones are used.
 Playing music loudly through earphones is not acceptable behavior.
 The playing of loud music in the law library disrupts services to other patrons.

 In order to serve the mission of the Indiana Tech Law School, the reference staff is available to assist students, faculty and members of the local bar and judiciary in locating legal materials and citations.
 We will demonstrate the use of the library catalog, databases, and print materials.
-We will be glad to provide what assistance we can by email, telephone or in-person consultation; we cannot provide reference assistance by electronic chat services at this time.
+We will be glad to provide what assistance we can by email, telephone or in-person consultation.

 - Explaining how to use our catalog and how to locate those items within our library (i.e. “Law journals are on the third floor of the library on the left.)